-31. Number of directors
+30. Number of directors

 - The number of the directors must be not less than 3 nor more than 10.
-Up to 9 directors will be elected (elected directors) and one director may be appointed by the board (appointed director). - The Company in general meeting may by resolution increase or reduce the number of directors referred to in rule 31.1 but the number may not be reduced below 3.
+Up to 9 directors will be elected (elected directors) and one director may be appointed by the board (appointed director). - The Company in general meeting may by resolution increase or reduce the number of directors referred to in rule 30.1 but the number may not be reduced below 3.

-32. Directors' qualifications
+31. Directors' qualifications

-- No person may be an elected director unless that person is a financial full member of the Company or is the nominated representative of a financial corporate full member. - An appointed director is not required to be a member of the Company or be nominated by a member of the Company.
+- No person may be an elected director unless that person is an Australian Citizen and is a financial full member of the Company or is the nominated representative of a financial corporate full member. - An appointed director is not required to be a member of the Company or be nominated by a member of the Company.

-33. Nomination for election
+32. Nomination for election

-- 33.1 Each candidate for election as a director must: - (1) be proposed by a financial full member or the nominated representative of a financial full corporate member; and - (2) be seconded by another financial full member or the nominated representative of another financial full corporate member;
+- 32.1 Each candidate for election as a director must: - (1) be proposed by a financial full member or the nominated representative of a financial full corporate member; and - (2) be seconded by another financial full member or the nominated representative of another financial full corporate member;